Visit new page

 They rented a small house in Van Nuys, California and all moved in together.
 These were very lean times for the band.
 Just before disintegrating into total poverty, they were signed to Capricorn Records.

-311's first CD "Music," was released with little fanfare in February of '93 (now Gold).
+in February of 1993, 311's first CD "Music," was released with little fanfare (now Gold).
 The band hit the road in support of the record and was temporarily sidelined when their touring RV caught on fire and exploded on the shoulder of the highway.
 The fire destroyed all their equipment, clothes, money and personal possessions.
 Despite losing everything - the band members escaped the blaze with minor burns and injuries.
 They decided to persevere and they only canceled one show before returning to the stage with equipment donated by fans and friends who heard about the disaster on the television news.

 After the success of the "311" album (which is now triple Platinum), 311 released a long-form home video called "Enlarged to Show Detail" containing live concert footage, interviews, videos, backstage footage, etc. To make it a unique item, 311 bundled the video with a 5 song EP containing outtakes from the "311" CD.
 The home video debuted at #1 on Billboards Music Video Sales Chart and is now a Platinum video.